SarahBuechner/DMML2019_Team_Google/README.md

 Nowadays, companies need to deal and solve issues with customers on social media.
 Needless to say, a non-solved negative tweet may turn viral in a couple of hours compromising the whole firm's reputation.
 From a **business perspective**, the company needs to **prioritize which customer needs to be replied firstly**.
 At first glance, one may think this priority have to be based on ticket price however this information cannot be inferred *(We will try to deanonymized it using the account_name)*.

-The **first solution** purposed regarding the limitation presented in the dataset, is to **classify tweets into** two classes: **business class** *(referred as BC)* and **non-business class** *(referred as NBC)* using the tweet text content.
+The **first solution** purposed, regarding the limitations presented in the dataset, is to **classify tweets into** two classes: **business class** *(referred as BC)* and **non-business class** *(referred as NBC)* using the tweet text content.
 For instance, we consider that all tweets containing "business class", "first class", "priority" are customers who bought a business class ticket.

-Once we filtered all the negative tweets from the dataset and pick those that belongint to BC group, we implement an algorithm to compute the polarity of each passanger reponse
+Once we filtered all the negative tweets from the dataset and pick those belonging to BC group, we implement an algorithm to sort by the **tweet's polarity** *(range value from -1.0 to 1.0, where 0 indicates neutral, +1 indicates a very positive sentiment and -1 represents a very negative sentiment).* Using this approach, we can offer an objective solution to manage complaints on social media.

+The **second solution** to deal with that, is to figure out what is **the scope of the tweet**.
+For instance, if the **account is verified**, or the complaint is made by a **popular account** *(with a lot of followers)* the complaint needs to be address  with a priority. *(NOT IMPLEMENTED, since we are struggling with web-data-scraping)*

 ### Some exploratory ideas on this: